kythe/kythe/kythe/go/extractors/config/runextractor/README.md

   extractor.
 * **REAL_JAVAC**: A path to a "normal" javac binary (not a wrapped binary).

-And an optional env var:
-* **KYTHE_OUTPUT_FILE**: If you specify an output file ending in `.kzip`, any compilation units will be output into that file.
-Note that for now, **KYTHE_OUTPUT_DIRECTORY** is still required for some incidental things in the Java extractor, so that must still be specified.

 TODO(#156): If we can get rid of docker in docker, working dir relative paths might be easier to work with.